 Frequently Asked Questions

-Our service is based on a line-of-sight signal from our base stations.
-View our base station map here to see approximate locations.
+Our fixed wireless service is based on a line-of-sight signal from our base stations and our fiber service is based on where we have underground service.
+View our coverage area map here to see approximate locations.
 The best way to find out if you can receive IGL TeleConnect service is calling our office 800-281-1072.

 Bills are due on the 25th of every month.